 The directors meet three times a year.
-There is an Executive Committee which met more frequently, comprising of the Board's Chairman with other key directors and the Board's senior officers.
+There is an Executive Committee which also meet termly, comprising of the Board's Chairman with other key directors and the Board's senior officers.
 The board of directors has four further committees:

 Finance Committee

 Schools Effectiveness Committee

 Development Committee

 Human Resources Panel (a shared committee with ODBF)

+Audit Committee (a shared committee with ODBF & DT(O)L)